Kashmir to Kanyakumari - Solo Traveling From North to South India

 I made a call to my dad and say “I want to explore Complete India, From Kashmir to Kanyakumari, Can I go?”.
 “Are you insane?”
 My dad answered.
 I asked again “ I wanna go, it’s my dream, please allow me”.
 “How you travel?”
 He answered.
-And I said that I will travel on the bus, train all public transport, please allow me it’s time to fulfill my dreams.
-It’s time to learning new things every day from every moment I will watch, Please allow me.
+And I said that I will travel on the bus, train all public transport, please allow me it’s time to fulfil my dreams.
+It’s time for learning new things every day from every moment I will watch, Please allow me.
 And he finally says “Yes”.
 It was not just a word for me.
 It is always the blessing for me who gives me the power to travel a lot without getting tired.
 And I started…

 I booked a flight ticket to Srinagar from Delhi on 19th February 2018.
 Now I had only 5 days to be prepared for a long trip.
 I started my preparing for collecting money.
-I started transferring money to one account from other bank accounts, E-wallets, Paypal etc. I also borrowed some money from my dad (Yes, I borrowed because I don’t like to spend my parent’s earnings on my passion, I will return the money I start earning).
-I am a traveler by passion so I had most of the things I need to carry for this trip.
+I started transferring money to one account from other bank accounts, E-wallets, Paypal etc. I also borrowed some money from my dad (Yes, I borrowed because I don’t like to spend my parent's earnings on my passion, I will return the money I start earning).
+I am a traveller by passion so I had most of the things I need to carry for this trip.
 So I just purchased one pair of hiking shoes, headlamp, some chocolates etc. I packed all the stuff in two backpacks.
 One for clothes and accessories and another one for gadgets.
 I carried the laptop, DSLR Camera, GoPro Hero 5, Power bank, Hard disk etc. I don’t book any other tickets.
 I started the journey with one side ticket of Kashmir (Srinagar).

 I started my trip from Kashmir and end it on Kanyakumari.
 Kashmir (North) is known as Starting point of India and Kanyakumari (South) is known as ending point of India.
-I covered more than 10000+ kilometers in between these two destinations.
+I covered more than 10000+ kilometres in between these two destinations.
 I did lots of adventure like Snow ski, trekking, camping, boat ride, desert safari, camel ride, parasailing, horse riding, scuba diving and much more.
 I also faced lots of problems like food, health issues, strikes, language problems in south India, I lost my bag in Goa etc. But I completed it.
 I can’t tell you how amazing I felt when I reached back to my home after 48 days of travel and explored 30% of India.
-I felt proud on my self by covering 10000+ km in the age of 19.
+I felt proud of my self by covering 10000+ km at the age of 19.
 I am thankful to My dad, who allow me to do this epic trip.
 Now let’s discuss How I completed this trip?
 And which places I visited while this trip?

 Delhi to Dehradun-

 19th February, It was my first day of the trip and I started my journey from Delhi.
 I wished to go Srinagar from Delhi but unfortunately No direct flight available at that time in my budget.
 So I booked a flight to Dehradun (Uttarakhand) and the Srinagar from Dehradun.
 It cost me Half of the price of the direct flight and also I experienced a new city Dehradun also.
 I started my journey at 6:00 Am in the morning from Delhi.
-I booked window seat because I want to see Sunrise from the air and as I expected, I watched a beautiful Sunrise from the flight.
+I booked the window seat because I want to see Sunrise from the air and as I expected, I watched a beautiful Sunrise from the flight.
 After 90 minutes journey in the air, I reached Dehradun.
 My next Flight was at 2 O’clock.
 I had much time there.
 I did my breakfast and took rest in the park area of Dehradun Airport.

 Dehradun to Srinagar-

 The time passed away and it’s time to fly for Srinagar.
 Other state’s sim card not worked there.
 So I made a call to my hotel and said that I will reach there within some hours, please ready my room.
 After flying 2 hours upon the Himalayas and see the beautiful scenic beauty of Kashmir from the air, I reached Srinagar.
 Some of my friends told me that Kashmir is not safe for tourists.
 So I was sitting outside the airport and thinking about it.
 I need to kill that fear so I made a plan to hitchhike towards the city from Airport which is 16 km.
 I start hitchhiking and I got lift easily.
 I talked to them (local Kashmiri Citizens), all they are very friendly and they told me that Srinagar is very safe for tourists.
 Don’t worry about it.
 Their words give me power and I loved their nature.
-They dropped me in the city, now I need to go my hotel from city bus stand.
+They dropped me in the city, now I need to go to my hotel from the city bus stand.
 So I catch the bus moving towards Dal Gate and reached My Hotel.
-Actually, It was not a hotel, it was a homestay – Blooming Dales Homestay.
+Actually, It was not a hotel, it was a homestay - Blooming Dales Homestay.
 I booked this one because I want to talk more and more to local citizens and I didn’t find any hostel there.
 So I stayed in this homestay.